Working with Traumatized Parts

 Traumatised Parts – Dissociated Experiences

 These are the parts of us that hold the deep and often painful memories, emotions, and beliefs related to past traumatic experiences.
 As a result, this is a place where unconsciously we do not want to go – hence these parts are often dissociated from conscious experience and memory.
+Richard Schwartz calls these parts “exiles” because they are pushed away from awareness to protect the system from overwhelming pain.

 These traumatized parts carry the pain, vulnerability, and unresolved wounds that have been pushed away from our conscious awareness.
 Emotionally, they often hold deep sadness, fear, shame, or grief.
 They can manifest as feelings of unworthiness, self-blame, or a sense of being broken.
+This can lead to deep withdrawal and giving-up.

+Traumatized parts hold painful, unresolved memories and emotions (fear, grief, shame, unworthiness).
 During therapy, working with traumatised parts requires a particularly compassionate space.

 Body Psychotherapy & Working with Parts